rlorensi/opencv-haar-classifier/README.md

 # opencv-haar-classifier
-Use this file to detect the eye region in cows.
-This classifier was generated from the images contained in the "n" and "p" folders.
-Its result is limited to the scope within which these images are embedded.
+This classifier was created to detect the eye region in cows with dark coats.
+However, the accuracy of the classifications is limited to the scope within which these images were collected.

-The software used to create/improve the classifiers, as well as a tutorial on its usage, is available at: https://amin-ahmadi.com/cascade-trainer-gui/